Paty007gr/sheets_store/README.md

 ## Usage

 To use this package you first need to set up a google cloud project.
 Then enable the Google Sheets API in the APIs & Services.
 Once you have done that go to credentials and create a service account with a JSON key.
 Put the JSON key in your workspace directory.

+#### Remember!
-Remember to use .gitignore if you are uploading your code to github or sharing your project with anyone else.
+Use .gitignore if you are uploading your code to github or sharing your project with anyone else.

-Create a spreadsheet in google drive and share it with your service account.
-Then go into your code and use the code below to initiate a `SheetsClient`.
+Create a spreadsheet in google drive and **share it with your service account.** Then go into your code and use the code below to initiate a `SheetsClient`.

 ```dart
 import 'dart:convert';